Peter Pan (franchise): Disney Magic Kingdoms

 Tinker Bell, Peter Pan, Wendy, John, Michael and Captain Hook appear as playable characters in Disney Magic Kingdoms.
 While most focus on their versions of Peter Pan, Tinker Bell's version focuses on her version of the Tinker Bell film series.
 Some attractions based on the franchise also appear in the game, including Pixie Hollow, Peter Pan's Flight, Lost Boys' Hideout, and The Jolly Roger (this last featuring Tick-Tock the Crocodile as a non-player character).

 Television series

 Once Upon a Time

-Every character aside from the Indian Chief from Peter Pan have appeared in the Disney-inspired show Once Upon a Time.
+Alternate versions of the characters appeared in the Disney-inspired show Once Upon a Time.
 The episode "Second Star to the Right" centers around these characters as well as the first half of the shows third season taking place primarily in Neverland.
 The show also reverses the roles of Peter Pan and Captain Hook in which Pan is the antagonist and Hook is a protagonist.
 This variation is exclusive to the series.
+Although not directly based on the Disney film, but primarily on the original tale, it does include some elements inspired by the Disney version, including the appearance of Silvermist from the Disney Fairies franchise in the spin-off series Once Upon a Time in Wonderland.